 Internet of Things…

 People today are always connected.
-Connected to computers, smartphones, tablets, and other products, fleets, infrastructures, markets and people.
+Connected to computers, smartphones, tablets, and other products, fleets, infrastructures, markets, and people.
 The connection of everyday physical objects being connected to the internet and other devices is known as the Internet of things (IoT).

 Through connecting to the internet, greater compute capabilities are integrated and with data analytics, meaningful information can be extracted.
 Soon, we will witness billions of devices connecting to the internet creating intelligent systems.
-These systems have started and will continue to transform our businesses, lives and our world in various ways.
-By the end of this article, you will further understand what is internet of things and why is it here to stay?
+These systems have started and will continue to transform our businesses, lives, and our world in various ways.
+By the end of this article, you will further understand what is the internet of things and why is it here to stay?

 Is IoT here to stay?

 As you might have already noticed, the physical world around us is becoming one big information system.
 While technology costs go down, and smartphones are more and more accessible to the mass.
 IoT has the perfect setup to be embedded with various industries and within the homes of many.
 It opens up many opportunities and connections to take place and we can start by educating ourselves on its impact.